How to Choose an MBA Program — According to Former AdComs (2025–2026)

 Experiences like these, in sum, will make you a stronger MBA applicant.
 This is particularly important for deferred MBA applicants who have less work experience to their names, but can show leadership through clubs, internships, projects, entrepreneurial endeavors, and more.

 Finally, extracurriculars and intangibles help flesh you out as a candidate and give some color to your otherwise black-and-white profile.
 Did you return to your old college campus for a series of lectures on a topic you're deeply passionate about?
-Did you help your local non-profit procure a number of academic scholarships that they wouldn't have earned without your help?
+Did you help your local non-profit procure many academic scholarships that they wouldn't have earned without your help?
 Were you an active volunteer in your undergraduate alumni network, helping with fundraising and reunion planning?

 Are you the first person in your family to go to college?
 Do you hail from an underrepresented background or industry?
 Do you have some unique experience that no other candidates will be able to speak about in their materials?
 These things can significantly boost your profile and make you a more fully realized applicant.